Police Constable Degree Apprenticeship

 Have achieved an academic or vocational qualification gained outside England and Wales, which is considered by the UK National Recognition Information Centre to be a Level 3 qualification.

-Have served in the military, armed forces and have successfully completed the minimum term of service (usually 4 years) and have achieved an exemplary reference on discharge.
+Have served in the military, armed forces and have successfully completed the minimum term of service (usually four years) and have achieved an exemplary reference on discharge.

 You must be 18 or over at the close of the initial registration.
 There is no upper age limit for applying to the police service, but bear in mind that the normal retirement age is 60 and that new recruits are required to undertake the required probationary period.
 For the Police Constable Apprenticeship Degree this is three years and for the Degree Holder Entry Programme this is two years.